umbraco/UmbracoDocs/14/umbraco-cms/customizing/extending-overview/extension-kind/extension-kind.md

 ## Learn more

-Learn more about kinds and how to create your own:
+Learn more about Kinds and how to create your own:

 {% content-ref url="../extension-types/kind.md" %}
 [Kind Extension Type](../extension-types/kind.md)